Woman holds up paper in front of a group of coworkers in an office.

 Can you raise the credit limit on your credit card?

 If you don’t receive your ideal credit limit right after applying for a card, don’t fret.
-Many issuers have been known to increase credit limits on their own over time.
+Issuers may increase credit limits on their own over time.
 And if you’ve used a card for a while without any missed payments or other negative activity, you can request a credit limit increase yourself.
+The card issuer will determine your eligibility based on your current financial situation.

 Can your credit limit be reduced after it’s determined?

-You might think that a high credit limit won’t go down once you have it.
-But having a high credit limit doesn’t mean you can ignore the factors that determine your credit limit.
-Card issuers periodically review your credit score, and if you’re consistently using a large percentage of your high credit limit, your score may be affected, which may lead to a lower credit limit.
+You might think that a high credit limit won’t decrease once you have it.
+But achieving a high credit limit doesn’t mean you can ignore the factors that determine your credit limit.
+Card issuers periodically review your credit score.
+If you’re consistently using a large percentage of your credit limit, your score may be affected, which FICO2 explains, may lead to a lower credit limit.

 Is it better to ask for a credit limit increase or apply for a new credit card?